-The user/individual on the ich moods to know and understand how to Generic Skills The user/ individual on the job needs to know and understand how to: SA1.
+Generic Skills The user/ individual on the job needs to know and understand how to: The usery marviage on the job needs to know and understand now to: SA1.
 Record daily activities SA2.
 Share sharp, concise and to the point report with the physician SA3.
-Completion of medical history, PCR and applicable transport and transfer forms , or completion or medical motor, in Reading Skills The user/individual on the job needs to know and understand how to: SA4.
+Completion of medical history, PCR and applicable transport and transfer forms , and the same appropriate and transfer for the same appropriate and the same app Reading Skills The user/individual on the job needs to know and understand how to: SA4.
 Read about changes in legislations and organisational policies SA5.
 Keep abreast with the latest knowledge by reading internal communications and legal framework changes related to roles and responsibilities SA6.
 Read on latest clinical regulations as shared by the medical officer SA7.
 Read on the list of hospitals in the major accident or emergency prone locations SA8.
 Read on upgraded facilities available in existing hospitals Oral Communication (Listening and Speaking skills) The user/individual on the job needs to know and understand how to: SA9.
-Engage with the patient(s) and relatives in the ambulance to collect useful information SA10.
-Communicate with other people around the patient(s) and give them clear instructions around their safety SA11.
-Avoid using jargon, slang or acronyms when communicating with a patient(s) SA12.
-Interact effectively with the patient(s), relatives and bystanders who are in stressful situations B. Professional Skills Decision Making Not applicable Plan and Organise The user/individual on the job needs to know and understand how to: SB1.
+Engage with the patient(s) and relatives in the ambulance to collect useful information SA10 Communicate with other people around the nation(s) and give them clear SA10.
+Communicate with other people around the patient(s) and give them clear instructions around their safety SA11 Avoid using largon, slang or acronyms when communicating with a nation SA11.
+Avoid using jargon, slang or acronyms when communicating with a patie SA12.
+Interact effectively with the patient(s), relatives and bystanders who are in stressful situations B. Professional Skills Decision Making Not applicable Plan and Organise The user/individual on the job needs to know and understand how to: SP1 Plan and organics activities that are assigned to the EMT SB1.
 Plan and organise activities that are assigned to the EMT SB2.
 Quickly think and refer to information about the hospitals in the vicinity Patient Centricity The user/individual on the job needs to know and understand how to: SB3.
 Communicate effectively with physicians, and other members of the health care team SB4.
 Maintain patient confidentiality SB5.
 Respect the rights of the patient(s) Problem Solving